-However, you will see cheaper versions of Raj available to buy, called Raj Blend, which will have some green and brown, but also every other colour that the quarry brought out of the seam.
+However, you will see cheaper versions of Raj available to buy, called Raj Blend.
+This will have some green and brown, but also every other colour that the quarry brought out of the seam.
 Unfortunately, the cheaper the price you pay, the more undesirable colours will be in the blend.
-Some unscrupulous sellers will pack a single true Raj Green slab at each end of a crate of 30 slabs, masking the fact that every other slab between them will be pink or grey toned that should not be described as Raj Green at all.
+Some unscrupulous sellers will pack a single true Raj Green slab at each end of a crate of 30 slabs.
+This trick masks the fact that every other slab between them will be pink or grey toned.
+These colours should not be described as Raj Green at all.

-The many colours of Indian Sandstone are known as Mint, Fossil Mint, Raj Green, Raj Blend, Buff, Cathedral, Camel Dust, Kandla Grey, Modak, Golden Brown, Mellow Yellow, Golden Leaf, Black Sandstone, and many others.
+The many colours of Indian Sandstone are known as Mint, Fossil Mint, Raj Green, Raj Blend, Buff, Cathedral, Camel Dust, Kandla Grey, Modak, Golden Brown, Mellow Yellow, Golden Leaf, Black Sandstone, plus many more.

-Separately, (by that we mean stones sorted into their colour bands), they create a beautiful range of sandstones around which you can create themed landscaping schemes, but when the price is reduced, & accepted colour palettes widen and the colours become mixed, the result is an ugly miss matched muddle!
+Sorted into their separate colour bands, they create a beautiful range of sandstones from which to select.
+However, when the price is reduced, & accepted colour palettes widen and the colours become mixed, the result is an ugly miss matched muddle of unsorted stone!

 At a reliable and committed stone business Raj Green bought today will still be the same colour range as any bought years ago.